What To Do in Kinsale: Class Food & Old Heads

 In the same direction, is Sandycove.
 It's a gorgeous walk.
 Keep left past the pier to find a coastal path with views that'll rack up your Instagram likes.
 If you're feeling adventurous, there's an old fishing rope to help you down to the rocks , just remember you'll need to climb back up.
 You'll love the views out to Sandycove Island.
 While you're out there, check out Courtaparteen, an abandoned famine village with a well preserved church.
 Most people don't even know it exists.

-Eat & Drink in Kinsale
+Where to Eat in Kinsale

 The three best bars are all outside town, The Dock, The Spaniard, and The Bulman.
 In town, the Greyhound is where you'll find actual locals.
-Sam's is decent enough for a pint if you're stuck in the center.

 Black's Brewery and Distillery